oaklandrobotics/docs/src/projects/igvc-2024/software/jetson.md

     - Generally, you can accept the defaults. <!-- TODO Verify this -->
     - For the username and password, use `ora` and `ora-2023`, respectively
     - It is not necessary to install the "Additional SDKs" (DeepStream, Rivermax, etc.)
-6. Once installation has compleaaaaaaaaaaaaaated, you can proceed to use the Jetson as normal.
+6. Once the installation has been completed, you can proceed to use the Jetson as normal.

 ## Installing Software

 Most software should be able to be installed on the Jetson, similar to any other Ubuntu system.
 One thing to make note of is the Jetson's different CPU architecture.
 The Jetson is `arm64`-based rather than the usual `x86` you might find on most computers.
-If you are trying to install something on the Jetson, and the software is acting weird or not installing at all, check that you are are installing / have installed the correct build of that piece of software.
+If you are trying to install something on the Jetson, and the software is acting weird or not installing at all, check that you are installing/have installed the correct build of that piece of software.
 For our purposes, [ROS 2 supports `arm64`](https://www.ros.org/reps/rep-2000.html#humble-hawksbill-may-2022-may-2027), and the ZED SDK has [special builds specifically for Jetson](https://www.stereolabs.com/developers/release#nvidia-jetson-504616ef8d38).

 ## CAN